gdw-workshop/2023_GDW_Workshop/exercises/software_installation_exercise.md

 To fix this situation, we could either:

 1. move the jellyfish-macosx file into a directory in your PATH, or
-2. add your home directory to your PATH [not recommended].
+2. add your home directory to your PATH [generally not recommended], or
-3. Run the jellyfish-macosx command by specifying its location (e.g. `./jellfish-macosx`)
+3. run the jellyfish-macosx command by specifying its location (e.g. `./jellyfish-macosx`)

+Let's do option 1: move jellyfish-macosx to a directory already in our PATH.

 ```
-# option 1: move jellyfish to a directory already in your PATH
+# move jellyfish to a directory already in your PATH
 sudo mv jellyfish-macosx /usr/local/bin
 ```